Dhruvmehta1311/Frontend-Projects/readme.md

 - **Pizza Menu**: A dynamic pizza menu created with React.
 - **Profile Card**: A simple profile card implemented in React.
 - **Spotify Clone**: A clone of the Spotify interface using React.
+- **Accordion**: A Simple Accordion Built Using ReactJS and TailwindCSS which opens one accordion at a time.
+- **Advice Generator**: A Simple Application which fetches a quote from API and displays the Quote in UI.
+Built with TailwindCSS and ReactJS.
+- **Clipboard Landing Page**: A Simple but get good looking landing page.
+This was a challenge from Frontend Mentor.
+- **FAQ Accordion**: Simple but yet Elegent Looking Accordion which can be used in your website.
+This was a challenge from Frontend Mentor.
+- **Flashcards**: Practice Project Built in React which reveals the card when we click on it.
+  **Profile Card**: Practice Project Using React.
+This will test your knowledge of Props.
+- **Product Card Preview**: Another Practice Project Built with ReactJS and TailwindCSS.
+It tests your UI skillset.
+- **React Toast**: A Sample Application which shows different type of Toasts.
+It uses library `toastify-react`.
+- **Steps**: Ever saw different steps while ordering food or doing payment?
+This is a steps app which shows different steps where you can move forward and backward.
+- **Steps Counter**: This is an advance version of Counter.
+It increases the value of steps depending on counter.
+This tests your knowledge of useState hook.
+- **Tip Calculator**: A Beautiful Application Built with ReactJS and TailwindCSS.
+This is highly customisable application.
+This was a part of Frontend Mentor Challenge.
+- **Tip Calculato V2r**: This was a Practice Project where we have built a responsive navbar with tip calculator v2.
+- **Todo App**: Yet Another Todo App but with beautiful UI and also it has a theme switcher where you can change your theme to dark mode or light mode.
+- **Travel List**: Ever tried to make a list of things you want on a trip?
+Now with this application you can simply add your items that you want to pack.
+You can update them and also delete them.

 ## Technologies